 Nutritional therapy is a science-based, individual-centred approach to healthcare that employs assessment and intervention using nutritional, lifestyle-based and related health sciences in order to assist the individual to optimise his or her physiological, emotive, cognitive and physical function.

 Nutritional Therapy is a recognised complementary therapy which can be used on its own, or alongside any other therapies.
-That is why Christine works with your GP or specialist consultant in the ongoing management of your condition as well as working with or referring you to any other qualified complementary and alternative medicine (CAM) practitioner.
+That is why Christine works with your GP or specialist consultant in the ongoing management of your condition.

 It is important that your health and nutrition programme is participative and informed by evidence obtained from only the most current research on therapeutics and diagnostic methods.
-This enables optimal results to be experienced long term and ensures minimal – if any – adverse drug effects and interactions with any existing medication you may be taking.
+This enables optimal results to be experienced long term.

 Wellbeing and good health are a consequence of achieving balance and homeostasis in the body.
 Addressing any underlying imbalances is the key focus of nutritional therapy, which in turn recognises that diet and lifestyle are among the factors that most profoundly influence it.